-

 31st - Self-assessment deadlines

-• It’s also the deadline for the self-employed to pay the tax they owe for 2022/23 as well as a payment on account for the self-employed.3
+• It’s also the deadline for the self-employed to pay the tax they owe for 2023/24 as well as a payment on account for the self-employed.2

-• Deadline for Capital Gains Tax payments on any assets including investments (but excluding residential property) sold in the 2022/23 tax year.4
+• Deadline for Capital Gains Tax (CGT) payments on any assets including investments (but excluding residential property) sold in the 2023/24 tax year.3 CGTdue in respect of residential property is due within 60 days of completion.

 March

-Chancellor Jeremy Hunt will set out a Spring Budget on 6th March, which could bring new tax measures.
+Chancellor Rachel Reeves will set out a Spring Budget on 26th March, which could bring new tax measures.
 One to look out for.

 April